kirans08/Snake/README.md

 #SNAKE

 A Classic snake game built using HTML Canvas and javascript.
-AI mode is implemented using greedy algorithm.
+Auto Play mode is implemented using greedy algorithm.

 #FUNCTIONS